Let this sink in: You’ll never experience Christmas with your kids at this age again…ever.

+Let this sink in: You’ll never experience Christmas with your kids at this age again…ever.
 For me, with kids who are growing up before my very eyes, that hits home.
 These are the special years, when Santa and lights and falling snow are still magical.

 Stone Mountain Christmas is the perfect place to unplug from your phone, forget about the laundry, put the stress of work behind you and simply enjoy Christmas in the city together.

-Stone Mountain Christmas begins Nov.
-12, 2022 and runs on select dates through Jan.
-1, 2023.
+This year, Stone Mountain Christmas begins November 9, 2024, and runs on select dates through January 5, 2025.

 OUR FAVORITE THINGS AT STONE MOUNTAIN CHRISTMAS

-(Please note: The Christmas Drone Show can be canceled due to winds and unfavorable weather.)
+Please note: The Christmas Drone Show can be canceled due to winds and unfavorable weather.

 THE SING-A-LONG TRAIN